15 Surprising Staircase Accident Statistics (2023 Update)

 (CHILDINJURYPREVENTION)

 Children love to play, explore, and just be children.
-On average, a child under five years old is treated in the emergency department almost every 6 minutes due to falling down the stairs.
-That’s why it’s important to pay careful attention to your child if you’ve got stairs in your home.
+On average, a child under 5 years old is treated in the emergency department almost every 6 minutes due to falling down the stairs.
+That’s why paying careful attention to your child if you have stairs in your home is essential.

 7. Head trauma has occurred mostly in children younger than four.